BuyBust

 BuyBust (stylized as BUYBUST) is a 2018 Philippine action thriller film co-written and directed by Erik Matti.
 It stars an ensemble cast top-billed by Anne Curtis and Brandon Vera.
 The plot centers on a team summoned by the Philippine Drug Enforcement Agency (PDEA) to conduct a drug bust in a Manila slum.
 Realizing the mission is poorly executed, the team find themselves trapped by settlers and attempts to escape by fighting their way out.
 The film has been viewed as a social commentary on the controversial Philippine Drug War initiated by the Duterte government.
-This film was often criticized as a rip-off of the film The Raid: Redemption.

 Production on Matti's "first full-on action film" began in 2016, and Curtis and Vera were cast as leads the following year.
 On a budget of ₱86 million, principal photography began in March 2017.
 The film premiered at the New York Asian Film Festival (NYAFF) on June 29, 2018, had a wide Philippine release on August 1 and a limited North American release on August 10.
-Critical reception to the film was generally favorable, attaining praise for its action scenes, theme, technical aspects and Curtis' against-type performance.
+Critical reception to the film was generally favorable, attaining praise for its action scenes, theme, technical aspects and Curtis' against-type performance, but was often criticized for its similarities with the 2011 Indonesian film The Raid.
 It grossed ₱97 million worldwide.